Darkest-Teddy/Darkest-Teddy/README.md

 </div>

 # About Me
-<small>I'm a Computer Science and Data Science student @ Boston University, currently working in Full-Stack Development and AI/Machine Learning.
+<small>I'm a Computer Science and Data Science student @ Boston University, currently working in Full-Stack Development and AI Engineering/Machine Learning.
 There are infinite problems in the real world.
 Still, I aim to simplify them one step at a time through fun, interactive experiences/visuals that more of the general audience can understand.</small>

 # ✏️ What I'm Currently Doing
 <ul>